BootcampCoderTF/Nordic-Navigators/README.md

 Discover Your Perfect Ski Getaway in Europe!

+### Project Overview
+Our project focuses on European ski resorts, aiding travelers in choosing their ideal ski destinations.
+We aim to provide users with essential information, including budget considerations, weather forecasts, skill level compatibility, and ratings.
+Through interactive features and visualizations, users can explore top-rated resorts and budget-friendly options, ensuring memorable ski experiences.

 ### Questions to Answer:
 - 🌟 Where's the ultimate ski spot in Europe?
 - 💰 Which resorts match your budget?